André Hazes: 1980s

-In 1986 Hazes released two albums; the first featured Italian covers (including "Volare", "Bueno Sera" and a new version of "Piove" which he first sang in his childhood days) and was dedicated to the memory of Willy Alberti.
+In 1986 Hazes released two albums; the first featured Italian covers (including "Volare", "Buona Sera" and a new version of "Piove" which he first sang in his childhood days) and was dedicated to the memory of Willy Alberti.
 The second featured translated versions of Peter Maffay's "Du" and Gloria Gaynor's "I Will Survive".

 In February 1988 record producer and best friend, Tim Griek, died in a car accident.
 Hazes dedicated the album Liefde, leven, geven to Griek's memory.

 In 1988 he sang the song "Wij houden van Oranje" ("We love Orange"—Orange being the national colour of the Netherlands and also a nickname for the Netherlands national football team and in general all sports teams) for the football championships.
 The song became very popular as the Netherlands won the European Championships in the same year.

 In 1989 his career was stalled after several years without record releases and to revive it record company EMI approached Hazes for a new album, asking him what he wanted to do next.
 EMI offered him a free hand and full control if he decided to revitalize his career.
 He responded by recording the bilingual album Dit is wat ik wil ("This is what I want"), a blues and rock 'n roll album featuring many contemporary rock artists like Herman Brood and Jan Akkerman.
 Extracted singles are "De Gokker" ("The Gambler") and "Jammer" ("Crying Time", converted into an earth pollution-song); the latter was backed by "Working in a Coal Mine".

 Joe Bourne, an American singer living in the Netherlands at the time, released an English-language version of "Een Beetje Verliefd" for his tribute album Bourne in Holland.

 1990s

-1999 saw the release of a hit documentary on Hazes, named Zij Gelooft in Mij ("She Has Faith in Me") after his translation of the Kenny Rogers song "She Has Faith in Me".
+1999 saw the release of a hit documentary on Hazes, named Zij Gelooft in Mij ("She Has Faith in Me") after his translation of the Kenny Rogers song "She Believes in Me".
 The film portrayed the singer as a tragic man of simple ways, a well-meaning but clueless father and lousy husband tormented by stage fright and a propensity towards drinking.
 Hazes had mixed feelings about the film, but most viewers saw a man who had remained true to his humble background and whose raw emotional songs were genuinely felt.
 It earned him something of a cult status outside of his loyal fan base, with the cultural establishment taking him in a somewhat uncomfortable embrace.

 Hazes was known to live unhealthily, beer being his main vice.
 He himself once said: "If it wasn't for the fame, I'd be a full-blown alcoholic."
 In fact, he already was; he just managed to integrate this well into his life.